Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/ASC.md

 - start_datetime : datetime64[ns] - Start Date of Insurance
 - end_datetime : datetime64[ns] - End Date of Insurance (blanks fill be filled with today)

+### SubMeasure 2

+SubMeasure 2 is a subset of SubMeasure 1 and can be calculated from the results of SubMeasure 1 and does not need any additional data

 ## Output Data

 The following dataframes are returned by the ASC Measure
 - ASC_sub_1
 - ASC_sub_1_stratification
+- ASC_sub_2
+- ASC_sub_2_stratification

 ### ASC_sub_1